 Like a moth to a flame, I love sales and deals of any kind.
 From bargain fruit to last chance book bins, I can’t say no. The euphoria I experience from scoring that perfect find at a great price is unlike anything, and the best places to find deals are in flea markets and thrift stores.
 But, navigating through the packed-out bargain stores can be a daunting task.
-Especially, when on the hunt for treasures among the piles and piles of recycled goods.
-Through research, I have found easy ways to uncover that hidden gem in the bottom of the pile.
+Especially when the only thing between you and that prized piece means delving into piles and piles of recycled goods.
+Through research and experience, I have found easy ways to uncover that hidden gem you’ve been looking for.

 Know What You’re Looking For – Going to a thrift store and hoping for the best, doesn’t always garner the best results.
 I like to have an idea of what I’m looking for and then browse the isle keeping those items in mind.
 Books, dishes, and clothing items all become easier to comb through when you know what you want.
 Most of the time, it keeps me from frivolous purchases and I can cut my browsing time in half.

 Location, Location, Location – You’re not always going to hit it out of the park at the first stop, so don’t be afraid to put in the mileage to get what you want.
 Have a list of the best thrift stores in your area and hit all three in the same day.
 Start at your favorite location or the closest location to you, and then move out from there.
 You never know what one location might be holding that you didn’t find at another.